mojotech/PrismatestJS/README.md

 every result from the selector and collect the return values in an array.
 The function should return this array.

-### Construction Functions
+### Construction Function

-Prismatest exports two construction functions that should be used when constructing an adapter.
-The first is `makeActionMaterializer`, which takes the run selector and iterate selector functionality and returns an action materializer.
-The second is `makeTestViewConstructor`, which takes the selector composer and action materializer and returns the function used for constructing test views.
+Prismatest exports a single construction function named `makeAdapter` that should be used to construct the adapter.
+The types for the arguments to `makeAdapter` are also exported as `ComposeSelectors`, `RunSelector`, `IterateSelector`, and `DefaultViews`.

 ### CSS Adapter